 My first visit to Rome was as a history student.
 Having just finished school for the year, I arrived wide-eyed and full of excitement.
-All set for exploring everything I have learned about the Eternal City in university.
+All set for exploring everything I have learned about the Eternal City at university.
 I was riding on a wave of tales of glory, betrayal, war, survival and perseverance.

-Third time the charm
+The third time is the charm

 Why is Rome called the Eternal City?

-The Roman Empire ruled over much of the ancient world and for a very long time.
+The Roman Empire ruled over much of the ancient world for a long time.
 Romans were innovators, builders, engineers, traders and soldiers.
 They built glorious monuments, temples and arenas that glorified their empire.
 Even after so many centuries, their impact can still be seen across Europe and the Middle East.
-So as you visit Rome and walk around, it’s easy to see that glory still here.
+So as you visit Rome and walk around, it’s easy to see that glory is still here.
 In a way, it really is an Eternal City.

 Why visit Rome?

 As the cradle of the Roman Empire and then the Catholic Church’s heart, Rome is full of history, culture, art and amazing food.
 Here you’ll find layers of history.
 Different centuries are stacked like layers of a cake.
 Part of the fun is exploring all these layers and enjoying them for what they are.

 Visit Rome for the history